 The mechanical strength of the common collagens arises from the formation of two or three covalent intermolecular bonds (cross-links) per collagen molecule.

-Synovial membrane is rich is type II collagen.
+The synovial membrane is rich in type II collagen.

 Collagen is the major constituent of bone matrix.
 Collagen is also the major extracellular protein of the body and comprises some 30 percent today body protein.

-A collagen molecule is composed of three, distinct, polypeptide chains wound round each other to form a triple helix.
+A collagen molecule is composed of three, distinct, polypeptide chains wound around each other to form a triple helix.

 This triple helical structure results in a long rigid molecule some 300 nm long and 1 nm wide.
-The triple helix of human collagen can be dissociated at temperatures above 40 degree C.
+The triple helix of human collagen can be dissociated at temperatures above 40 degrees C.

 One third of the total number of amino acid residues is glycine, and one-fifth proline and its derivative, hydroxyproline.
 Hydroxyproline is almost solely confined to collagen.
 In addition, collagen contains hydroxylysine and several oxidized derivatives of lysine (and hydroxylysiine).